Cutleast/SSE-Auto-Translator/README.md

 - Automated detection and import of already installed translations
 - Automated scan for required translations on Nexus Mods
 - Version-independent translations via SKSE
-- Combined Database to auto-translate plugins that only persist of Vanilla strings
+- Combined Database to auto-translate plugins that are completely covered by Vanilla strings or other installed translations
 - Built-in Editor for creating and editing translations
   - Search and Replace Feature
   - Built-in support for Google Translator (free) and DeepL API (API Key required)